-26% Somewhat Left

 Is The Salt Lake Tribune Politically Biased?

-The Salt Lake Tribune earns Somewhat Left rating for its AI Bias Score.
-The Analyst Bias Score, Somewhat Left, is generated by reviewers from liberal, moderate, and conservative backgrounds.
-Analysts reviewed 15 Tribune articles and noted preferences in areas like coverage of liberal politicians and policy topics such as abortion rights and clean energy.
+The Salt Lake Tribune earns a Somewhat Left rating for its AI Bias Score and a Somewhat Left for its Analyst Bias Score.
+The Analyst Bias Score is generated by reviewers from liberal, moderate, and conservative backgrounds.
+Analysts reviewed 15 The Salt Lake Tribune articles and noted preferences in areas like coverage of liberal politicians and policy topics such as abortion rights and clean energy.
 However, the paper maintained objectivity on topics like education and national security.

 For example, coverage of racial minorities and affirmative action laws reflects a mostly neutral tone, but articles involving Black Lives Matter contributed significantly to the liberal score, with a Somewhat Liberal bias.